-Added to Cardinal Newman’s already fantastic facilities in 2015, St Francis is home to new state-of-the-art classrooms, as well as housing a fantastic Mango Bean coffee shop and excellent Open Learning spaces for students to use in their free time.
+Added to Cardinal Newman’s already fantastic facilities in 2015, St Francis is home to new state-of-the-art classrooms, our Student Advice Hub and excellent Open Learning spaces for students to use in their free time.

 Subjects in this building include: Maths and Sociology.

 Our £11 million St Cecilia building opened in March 2009 and has been a fabulous addition to the College facilities.
-The five storey building houses our Music Academy, our Language courses (including language labs and IT suites), English, Media, Film as well as our RE department.
+The five storey building houses our Music Academy, our Language courses (including language labs and IT suites), English, Media, Film, EPR and Philosophy.
 Along with classrooms and facilities for these subjects, there is also a state-of-the-art TV studio, fully equipped photography studios, music practice rooms, recording suites and performance studio.

-Subjects in this building include: Creative Media, Graphic Design, Digital Photography, Media Studies, Film Studies, Music, English and Modern Foreign Languages.
+Subjects in this building include: Creative Media, Graphic Design, Digital Photography, Media Studies, Film Studies, Music, English, Philosophy, EPR and Modern Foreign Languages.

 This building now hosts a variety of newly renovated classrooms and drama/dance studios as well as the original sports facilities.
-This fantastic complex is an excellent addition to the campus as students studying Sport, Health & Social Care, Dance and Performing Arts now have a new dedicated space for their course requirements.
+This fantastic complex is an excellent addition to the campus as students studying Sport, Health & Social Care, Dance, Performing Arts and Foundation Learning now have a new dedicated space for their course requirements.

 Art & Design courses are taught in the listed St James’ Art & Design centre.
 The building stands alone within the College grounds and offers Art students a unique and creative atmosphere in which to work.
 The internal areas are light, spacious and flexible in their use.
 The existing building is linked to the new extension by the introduction of a common foyer.
 Adjacent to the site is the old Coach House, which has also been renovated to provide further Art facilities.